Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        header's default font size.\n
        Note that this will only affect the header scaling.
 To alter the label's scaling, use the label's root-level
        @c "scaling" property.

+Note that it is recommended to set @c "fit-row-to-content" to @c true if the label is a separate object on the canvas (i.e., not a label on another object).

 ## Line Plot {#line-plot-properties}
 Properties for @c "line-plot" nodes: